 When a new Director is to be appointed, the Remuneration and Nominations Committee reviews the range of skills, experience and expertise on the Board, identifies its needs and makes recommendations to the full Board.
 Where necessary, advice is sought from independent search consultants.
 The full Board then appoints the most suitable candidate who must stand for election at the next annual general meeting of the Company.
 The Committee’s nomination of existing Directors for reappointment is not automatic and is contingent on their past performance, contribution to the Company and the current and future needs of the Board and Company.

-The membership of the Board, its activities and composition is subject to periodic review to ensure an appropriate mix of expertise and experience.
+The membership of the Board, its activities and composition is subject to periodic review, either formally or informally, to ensure an appropriate mix of expertise and experience.
 The criteria for determining the identification and appointment of a suitable candidate for the Board shall be considered in light of achieving a balanced matrix of the following attributes and skills.